kmreicher/blockchain-developer-bootcamp-final-project/README.md

 5. Run local `testnet` in port `8545` wuth an Ethereum client, e.g. Ganache

+6. Ensure that tests are passing by running `truffle test`

-6. Deploy the smart contracts to the local testnet using `truffle migrate`
+7. Deploy the smart contracts to the local testnet using `truffle migrate --network development`

-7. Lauch the user interface in port 3000 by running `npm run dev`
+8. Lauch the user interface in port 3000 by running `npm run dev`

-8. Access the user interface at `http://localhost:3000`
+9. Access the user interface at `http://localhost:3000`

-9. Connect your Metamask wallet when prompted
+10. Connect your Metamask wallet when prompted

 ## Directory Structure
 * `src` — smart contracts and front-end code